pro-theop06/Massively-Christine/README.md

 This is Massively, a text-heavy, article-oriented design built around a huge background image and scroll effects powered by Scrollex.
 Originally created by [@ajlkn](https://twitter.com/ajlkn) for [HTML5 UP](https://html5up.net) and later ported to [Ghost](https://ghost.org)

+>  **_NOTE :_** This theme fork has been made translatable and s currently only translated into [French]

+(https://github.com/divulgacheur/Massively/blob/main/locales/fr.json), but it can be

 **Demo: https://massively.ghost.io**

 &nbsp;